khendersonwood/OUSD_AfricanAmericanStudents/README.md

   ---

 I  calculated the percent change from the 2017-2018 school year to the 2019-2020 school year to see if groups had an increase or decrease in absenteeism.
-Further, I wanted to see if there were particular groups that had changed that were more stark or drastic than others.
+Further, I wanted to see if particular groups had changed that were more stark or drastic than others.

 ![PercentChanges](https://user-images.githubusercontent.com/99926470/167150401-bdf5aaf9-be61-4eed-b3f7-862e69ab1019.jpg)